VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Methodology

 \textbf{Hierarchical grid construction.} To capture spatial routing patterns at different scales, we construct grid nodes at multiple resolutions.
-At the finest level (L0), the placement area is divided into an $M \times N$ \emph{fine grid}.
-Each fine grid cell corresponds to one grid node and captures local routing density and resource contention.
-Coarser grid levels are constructed by spatial aggregation.
-Specifically, each level-$\ell{+}1$ grid node represents a non-overlapping $2 \times 2$ block of level-$\ell$ grid nodes.
-Higher levels summarize routing demand over progressively larger regions.
-Grid nodes from all levels are included in the congestion prediction graph.
-The hierarchical grid construction is motivated by the observation that routing congestion exhibits strong multi-scale characteristics.
-While fine-grained grids are necessary to localize congestion hotspots, regional congestion often arises from routing paths that traverse multiple neighboring tiles or span large portions of the layout.
-A single-resolution grid is therefore insufficient to capture such patterns.
+At the finest level (L0), the placement area is divided into an $M \times N$ fine grid, where each grid cell corresponds to one grid node and captures local routing density and resource contention.
+Coarser levels are built by spatial aggregation: each level-$\ell{+}1$ grid node represents a non-overlapping $2 \times 2$ block of level-$\ell$ grid nodes.
+All grid levels are included in the graph, enabling the model to capture both localized hotspots and regional congestion caused by routing demand spanning multiple tiles.